15/3 Credit Card Payment Method: What It Is and How It Works

 Should you use the 15/3 credit card payment method?
 Like most financial advice, it depends on your specific financial situation.

 In most cases, the 15/3 rule for credit cards won’t provide a ton of benefit and may not be worth the extra organizational and logistical headache.
-However, it may make sense if you’re paying off existing debt, have a low overall credit limit, or need to build or maintain your credit score up for a specific period of time (like when you’re applying for a mortgage).
+However, it may make sense if you’re paying off existing debt, have a low overall credit limit, or need to build or maintain your credit score for a specific period of time (such as when you’re applying for a mortgage).

 The Takeaway

 The 15/3 credit card payment rule is a strategy that involves making two payments each month to your credit card company.
-You make one payment 15 days before your statement is due and another payment three days before the due date.
-By doing this, you can lower your overall credit utilization ratio, which can raise your credit score.
+You make one payment 15 days before your statement is due and another payment 3 days before the due date.
+By doing this, you can lower your overall credit utilization ratio, which can help build your credit.

 FAQ